TheBIMsider/BIM-Buzzword-Bonanza/README.md

 # BIM-Buzzword-Bonanza
-Fun with the BIM Buzzwords we all know and love 🤣
+Something no one asked for or wanted, but is now available to all anyway 🤣

 #### Try your luck at the [BIM Buzzword Bonnanza](https://thebimsider.github.io/BIM-Buzzword-Bonanza/BIM-Buzzword/)